kkinnear/zprint/doc/options/optionfns.md

 with this approach is that when "resetting" the things that have been changed, we aren't really resetting them to what they were before.
-We are changing them to what we imagine they were before, but we don't really have know if some overall configuration has changed them before we changed them again.
+We are changing them to what we imagine they were before, but we don't really know if some overall configuration has changed them before we changed them again.

 While you could examine the options map in an `:option-fn`, and create